Hot Pepper - Cayenne Red 25 seeds

-One of the most popular variety.
+One of the most popular vegetable seeds.
 If you are new to growing peppers, this is a good one to start with.
-Can be grown successfully outdoors in a sheltered spot in your vegetable garden, and you can have a great harvest of 30-50 fruits from one plant, if the plants grown in the greenhouse.
+Can be grown successfully outdoors in a sheltered spot in your vegetable garden, and you can have a great harvest of 30-50 fruits from one plant, if the seeds and plants grown in the greenhouse.
 The fruits mature from green to red and they are about 10 cm long, hot and pungent.
 A Thai type chilli variety, can be used in all around cooking in the kitchen.

 Chillies become THE vegetable to grow, over the last few years.
 Every year new varieties of seeds arrive from all over the world to the UK.
 Do you ask yourself if chillies are a spice or a veggie?
 Well, most vegetable seed species, where the veg, the edible part of the plant, contains seeds are fruits.
 So technically a pepper is a fruit or not, it is for you to decide.

 Sow the chilli seeds indoors from January onwards all the way till middle of April.
 It is quite a late sowing but if you give the seeds plenty of heat and you have a greenhouse the plants will grow quicker and you will have peppers by around early September.
 Chillies need a lot of heat to germinate successfully, so a heated propagator or a warm airing cabinet is a must.
 If you can keep the temperature at around 30 Celsius, it might sound a bit too high, but trust the experts, the chilli seeds do need a lot of heat and you have a much better germination rate.
 And generally speaking the hotter the expected fruit is the more heat the seeds need to germinate.